ghzeni/blockgame-guide/README.md

 >Daily Quests
 You can get a Daily Quest Token from the chest next to the town hall in Origin.
 You can turn in these tokens to several townsfolk to receive quests.
 Completing quests gives you 500 coin each and a lot of EXP for whatever category of quest you completed.
->Auction House (/ah)
-The auction house is a great place to make money and get resources.
-You can sell items on the auction house for however much you think they're worth.
-It's truly a good way to trade with others, although there's no guarantee people will buy your stuff.
 >PVP
 Defeating another player in combat will cause them to drop 5% of their current account balance.
 This may be worth it to you, however be careful!
 If you bully the wrong player, you may wake up with a bounty on your head!

 ===================
-   -Tool Durability-
+        -Trading-
 ===================
-You may notice that your tools start to break if you use them too much, but don't worry!
-If one of your tools breaks you can fix it by using repair powder.
-You can make repair powder by talking to each of the profession townsfolkin Origin's town hall, as well as by talking to the Smith, who can transform essences into repair powder.

-Important to note is that it's better, cheaper and easier to craft new tools while you are at the Tier 1 and Tier 2 level, while saving repair powder for Tier 3 and highertools.
-This is because it's easy to collect the Tier 2 materials quickly while Tier 3 and higher requires much more investment and is therefore better to repair.
+In Blockgame, you can buy and sell items to other players.
+This is a great way to make money and get resources.

+>Auction House (/ah)
+You can buy and sell items at the Auction House.
+Putting an item up for sale has a 5% fee over that item's price.
+If you're looking for a specific item, like for instance, fiery essence, you can search for it using the command '/ah search fiery'.

+>Bazaar
+Although the Bazaar is great for buying items in small quantities, it can be quite tough to find stuff due to how big it is.

+>Xiro's Market
+===/t spawn market==
+A player-run flea market, the best place to acquire small amounts of resources and you can even own a stall eventually!

 ===================
     -The Atlas Inn-